 5. What are the top states in the U.S. for refugee resettlement?

-Refugees have resettled in every state, with California, Texas, New York and Kentucky resettling the most refugees in 2021.
+Refugees have resettled in every state, with California, Texas, New York and Michigan resettling the most refugees as of June 2022.

 What can you do to help resettled refugees in the U.S.?